 About Christine Honein

 Praised for her vocal clarity, crystalline coloratura, and abundant musicality, Lebanese-American soprano Christine Honein has been featured on the stages of the United States and the Middle East.
-In December 2019, Christine will be the soprano soloist with the Lebanese Philharmonic under the baton of Harout Fazlian for a Christmas concert.
-In November, Christine will be featured in Boulder Opera’s Carmen highlights as Frasquita.
+In December 2019, Christine was the soprano soloist with the Lebanese Philharmonic under the baton of Harout Fazlian for a Christmas concert.
+In November, Christine was featured in Boulder Opera’s Carmen highlights as Frasquita.
 Other appearances include a concert tour in Florida featuring music from her recently released album titled “Road to Light.”

 Most recently, Christine performed the role of Maria in Eklund Opera’s production of West Side Story.
 Christine made her debut with the company in 2018, playing the role of Dalinda in Handel’s Ariodante.
 In February 2019, Christine premiered selections from Leanna Kirchoff’s opera Friday after Friday, an opera that addresses Syrian women’s unique experiences of living through the war crisis.
 In April 2019, Christine premiered selections from Art Songs in Arabic on Poems by Said Akl, by Lebanese composer Iyad Kanaan.